 The color periwinkle is a light/pale blue/violet tint, sometimes referred to as a light or pale purple/indigo color.
 However, it resembles more of a pale blue than violet.
 It’s also sometimes referred to as lavender blue.

 Periwinkle has many of the same meanings and associations as general light blue tints, such associations as freshness, cleanliness and tranquility.
 It also has a very slight hint of violet, which adds a little uniqueness, intuition, compassion and magic into the mix.

-If periwinkle is a favourite color, or perhaps used for interior design it may suggest a desire to be unique, especially with regards to either clothing or interior design.
+If the color periwinkle is a favorite color, or perhaps used for interior design it may suggest a desire to be unique, especially with regards to either clothing or interior design.
 It embodies much of the same characteristics of blue and violet, however as colors get lighter, it moves towards the color white in its meanings.

 It’s a personality that’s less conventional and traditional than those who like pure blue, being somewhat open to possibilities and generally more creative in their thinking.
 It’s also slightly more intuitive, spiritual and emotional.
 Due to its lightness it suggests a need for cleanliness and purity; these needs are often connected to the personality traits of being orderly, perfectionism, including a desire for symmetry.

 Colors that go well with periwinkle include white, cream, beige, and dark blues like navy.
 In interior design it would be recommended to combine it with a slightly warmer color, otherwise the room would risk looking perhaps too sterile and cold.

 Psychology & Influences